 Visit to the pearl of Vilnius Baroque – St. Peter and Paul Church.
 Vilnius Old city including Cathedral Square and its Neo-Classical Cathedral built in early 18 cent.
 Old Vilnius University Campus and the Library dating 16th cent.
 Presidential Palace, Amber Museum, City Hall Square and the “Gate of Dawn” of Vilnius city.
 Welcome dinner in Vilnius.

 A tour of Trakai, the ancient Lithuanian capital, famous for the lakes and sights of the area.
-See a 14th century insular castle with a museum of Lithuanian history and the mode of life of different estates and ethnic groups.
+See a 14th-century insular castle with a museum of Lithuanian history and the mode of life of different states and ethnic groups.
 Karaite museum and the story of this small ethnic group (confessing Judaism), brought from Crimea about 600 years ago.

 Visit “Yama” – the memorial for Jews perished in Minsk during the Nazi occupation.
 The obelisk was built on the exact spot where five thousand Jews were slaughtered.
 Visit Minsk Synagogue.
 A walk in the small part of the Old Town the only one survived of the pre-war Minsk.
 The area of the ghetto in Minsk.

 Drive to Mir, where a world-renowned yeshiva, that numbered about five hundred students from around the world was established in 1815.
 One can see in the same area the buildings of the former yeshiva and three synagogues.
 The old Jewish cemetery of Mir.
 Memorial for the Jewish inhabitants murdered during WWII.
 Visit the medieval Dukes’ Radziwill castle of Mir built in 1495.